lundegaard/redux-tools/docs/tutorial/02-namespacing.md

 In conclusion, if you do decide to use namespaces in a standard React application:

-- Make sure all of your modules are wrapped in a namespace provider.
+- Make sure all of your modules are wrapped in a namespace provider (or multiple namespace providers).
 - Make sure any common state is managed by a globally injected reducer.
 - Make sure you're not accidentally mixing namespaces.